PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 13:44:54
+Last updated: 2024-04-08 13:45:27
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar